 Conditions of growth: For each crop, the type of soil, temperature range, rainfall range, the crop seasons are to be done.

-Main areas of growth of the above crops, in the countries specified, and reasons for growth are to be studied.
+Main areas of growth of the above crops.

 Name of the leading producer (country) in the world for each of the above crops (Food grains, commercial and industrial crops) and India's position in the world.